DivineDragonFanClub/plugin_hub/README.md

 Cobalt only supports Rust plugins (C support will probably not be implemented), so it is recommended to get familiar with the language.
 That being said, Cobalt plugins are not as complex and powerful as a desktop software and the necessary knowledge ceiling will not be the same.

-Assuming you already have a some familiarity with system programming (C, C++, C#, Rust, ...), you will have an easier time to adapt.
+Assuming you already have a some familiarity with system programming (C, C++, Rust, ...), you will have an easier time to adapt.

-However, be prepared to lose some of your programming habits as Rust is stricter when it comes to memory and ownership of values and you will definitely get slapped on the wrist for things that you think would've been tolerated in another language.
+However, be prepared to lose some of your programming habits as Rust is stricter when it comes to memory and ownership of values and you will definitely get slapped on the wrist for things that you think would've been OK in another language.
 It is mostly explained by the fact that Rust looks out for you and make sure that you don't compile code that *could* break.
 You might be annoyed by this at first, but see it as a training to write better code in other languages down the road!

 ### Learning the language